jazzcatt/for-test-table/README.md

 2.there is a search in the table (in the email name),

-3. there is a pagination (are used limit and offset).
+3.there is a pagination (are used limit and offset).

 download files